 A vasectomy may seem like a permanent fix to most men as it shuts the door on having any or more children.
 The truth is, that is not the whole story.
 Half a million men decide to have a vasectomy each year in the US.

 You have probably seen any number of ads on the television and online about low T. They seem to indicate that this is a growing national problem and all men should begin taking medication to correct their testosterone deficiency and become more “manly men.”
+It might be time to slow down this growing snowball down the mountain,

 If this has ever happened to you, you know how embarrassing (and a little scary) a bladder leak can be, especially the first time.
 Then it begins to occur more frequently.
 Is it normal as I grow older, and why does my bladder leak when I cough?